 Don’t ignore your mistakes; they won’t go away and may fester until a small problem becomes much more significant.

 Do take full accountability and apologize to all that it may have affected.
 But, remember, your mistake was just that, a mistake.
 It wasn’t personal, so give a sincere apology and put your efforts into what’s best for the team.

 Don’t become defensive and never place the blame elsewhere; instead, own up to the mistake and take responsibility.
 This shows integrity.

 Do forgive yourself – you made a mistake; it happens to everyone, and when we face our mistakes head-on, we can learn from each blunder and prevent repeated errors.

-Keep in mind mistakes will happen, and yes they are hard to face, but having a plan to address each mistake humbly, with accountability, and integrity will help provide the wisdom and strength needed to tackle each and every slip-up along the way.
-Answers from A to Z
+Mistakes will happen, and yes, they are hard to face, but having a plan to address each mistake humbly, with accountability, and integrity will help provide the wisdom and strength needed to tackle each slip-up along the way.

 No Individual should assume that any information presented or made available on or through this website should be construed as personalized financial planning or investment advice.
 Personalized financial planning and investment advice can only be rendered after engagement of the firm for services, execution of the required documentation, and receipt of required disclosures.
 Please contact the firm for further information.